Nursing Admission Requirements

 - It is recommended that all required general education courses be completed before registering for the core Nursing courses in the evening program.

 - The Educational Mobility section of this website, provides additional information for students interested in advanced placement through the LPN to RN transition program.

-- Before readmission or advanced placement admission, students are required to complete a special non-credit course.
+- Before advanced placement admission or readmission to Nursing 2, 3, 4 or 5 after an absence of a semester or more, students are required to complete a special 1-week Bridge course.